msartor99/FreeBSD-15/README.md

 Here is the latest version of the installation script.

-FreeBSD_15_universal_post_install.sh

-Launch PuTTY to connect to an SSH session as root over the network.
+Launch PuTTY to connect to an SSH session over the network as root or your user and type su - to connect root.

 type: